itsMorteza/FIR-Filter-Design-Verilog/README.md

-# FIR Filter Verilog Project
+# FIR Filter Design Verilog Project

 This project implements an FIR (Finite Impulse Response) filter in Verilog with three phases: fundamental design, optimization using resource sharing, and utilizing a preset Xilinx core.